What are the steps of a retrospective?

 Retrospectives done right are a powerful tool to help your team open up and have meaningful conversations.
 As with any meeting, it’s important to ensure everybody is on board with the working arrangements, such as being on time and a willingness to contribute.
 As the facilitator of the meeting, you can do a great job at providing a space where participants feel encouraged to share what’s really on their mind.

 Looking for ways to make your retrospectives more engaging?
 Retromat is a tool that helps you think of different ways to facilitate a retrospective.
-In terms of online collaboration, we found meeting on zoom.us with Realtime Board and collaborating on our retrospective notes in a shared Google Slides presentation to be most effective.
+In terms of online collaboration, we found meeting on zoom.us with Miro and collaborating on our retrospective notes in a shared Google Slides presentation to be most effective.